inspecta/inspecta/README.md

 Currently upgrading my programming knowledge and skills at [Microverse](https://www.microverse.org).

-Currently learning JavaScript Networking, Webpack and APIs.
-To also learn React, Redux, Ruby and Rails.
+Learning JavaScript, Social Networking, Webpack and APIs.
+To also learn React, Redux, Ruby and Rails soon.

 During my free time, I like to
 - Solve coding challenges on [Hackerrank](https://www.hackerrank.com)
 - Read and research.
 - Watch movies and listen to music.
 - Watch sports (Football and F1).

 ---